CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

     > **Note:** Using *Start VM on Connect* requires assigning the *Desktop Virtualization Power On Contributor* role-based access control (RBAC) role to the *Azure Virtual Desktop* service principal at the Azure subscription scope.

 ### Task 3: Assign the required RBAC role to an Azure Virtual Desktop service principal

+In this task, you will assign the required RBAC role to the Azure Virtual Desktop service principal using Azure Cloud Shell.

 1. In the Azure portal, select the **Cloud Shell** icon from the top menu to start a PowerShell session.